Strong Q2 from J&J as pandemic-hit sales, profit recover

 Sales of consumer health products like Tylenol and Band-Aids, which have been buoyed during the pandemic by medicine cabinet stocking and an increased focus on wellness, climbed 13.3% to $3.74 billion.

+“The company’s earnings growth has accelerated, driven by newly launched drugs and a decreasing impact from patent losses,” Edward Jones analyst Ashtyn Evans wrote to investors, adding that the current stock price doesn’t fully reflect the growth of J&J’s new products.

+Evans, noting recent headlines about lawsuits over J&J's talc products and a potential $5 billion settlement with states over its sales of opioid painkillers Duragesic and Nucynta, said progress in ending that litigation should reduce uncertainty about the stock.

-J&J noted that sales had a 4.1% benefit from favorable currency exchange rates.
+Overall sales had a 4.1% benefit from favorable currency exchange rates.
+During the quarter, J&J's effective tax rate declined to 5.8% and the company paid shareholders $2.8 billion in dividends.

 During the quarter, the FDA approved J&J’s Rybrevant, the first targeted treatment for non-small cell lung cancer that has certain genetic mutations.